 3. Munch on some omega-3:

-According to the Harvard School of Public Health, individuals that eat around one to two three-ounce servings of fatty fish per week can decrease their threat of heart disease related death by 36 percent.
+According to the Harvard School of Public Health, individuals that eat around one to two three-ounce servings of fatty fish per week can decrease their threat of heart disease-related death by 36 percent.

-4. Add antioxidants to your diet:
+4. Include Antioxidants to your diet:

 Want to actually slow down the aging process?
 Then you’ll want to invest in some antioxidants.
 Many experts say that antioxidants such as brightly colored fruit and vegetables protect cells from dangerous free radicals.
 They also eliminate toxins in the body and promote a healthy, young-looking body.